Basic security setup for startups

 Your product is now ready to go live.
 We have a deployed stage with an identical network and application to the production environment.
 This is the time to configure firewall rules, NACLs, or any other method of restricting access to people who are not part of the QA/Security/Ops or any other assigned team.

-The reason we need this is that previously, our application was within a closed perimeter with no external load balancers, CDNs, or WAF.
-Therefore, these need to be rolled out, configured, checked and tested consistently.
+We need this because previously, our application was within a closed perimeter with no external load balancers, CDNs, or WAF.
+Therefore, these must be rolled out, configured, checked, and tested consistently.
 Once we have potential live users, we will deploy an SIEM system to track malicious activity within subnets.
 This will help us prevent cyber security attacks at an early stage.

 One major difference between enterprises and start-ups is the implementation of SSO.
 Although it can be costly and pose integration challenges, it standardizes sign-in approaches and protects the authentication endpoints.